-Hub Utility Activities Asset Management Level of Service and Redundancy Initiate Plot Plase of the Regional Operating PlanCS AsFacilitate annual self-reporting of CMOM and MS4 activitiesRe Implement recommendations of CS-299 CSO Treatment Facilities Condition Assessment Improve regional hydraulic grade control with construction of the Northwest Interceptor diversion to Oakwood RTB and the Meldrum Sewer diversion to the Leib SDF.
-PHASE 1 Reinspect leased trunk sewers, interceptors and outfalls again between 2025 and 2030, then every 10 years, except higher risk sections more frequently Perform trunk sewer, interceptor and outfall rehabilitation based upon pipeline condition assessment findings prioritized by probability of failure and consequence of failure.
+Hub Utility Activities Asset Management Level of Service and Redundancy Initiate Pilot Phase of the Regional Operating Plan Implement recommendations of CS-299 CSO Treatment Facilities Condition Assessment Improve regional hydraulic grade control with construction of the Northwest Interceptor diversion to Oakwood RTB and the Meldrum Sewer diversion to the Leib SDF.
+PHASE 1 Facilitate annual self-reporting of CMOM and MS4 activities performed by individual Members.
+Facilitate discussions with Wayne County Rouge Valley CSO communities Redford, Dearborn, Inkster regarding the scheduling of CSO control investigations based on the findings of this Master Plan.
+Reinspect leased trunk sewers, interceptors and outfalls again between 2025 and 2030, then every 10 years, except higher risk sections more frequently Perform trunk sewer, interceptor and outfall rehabilitation based upon pipeline condition assessment findings prioritized by probability of failure and consequence of failure.
 Existing level of rehabilitation of \$20 million per year is estimated to increase to \$25 million per year during Phase 1.
 Implement a phased dry weather flow interceptor redundancy in incremental projects when cost effective relative to rehabilitation or level of service requirements.
 An initial gravity flow segment is being considered from the DRI to NIEA at West Grand Boulevard as part of DB-226 Implement Phase 1 of the Regional Water Quality Monitoring Program Improvements to the Conner and Freud storm pump stations are being studied by others.
 The WWMP team's understanding of the project is that improvements to be made to the Freud Sanitary and Storm Pump and Conner Sanitary pump stations have been determined.
 The Freud improvements are proceeding to design.
 The Conner Storm pump improvements will be decided after additional physical hydraulic modeling has been completed by 1Q20.
 Design the new Conner Sanitary PS to allow for a future change in its discharge condition for discharge to the NIEA.
 See future improvements related to the Conner Sanitary PS described in Phase 2 and Phase 3